Zadar Bronze Miniatures

 say “the rest is history”.

-know at that time that this was the beginning of a new career.
-Randall struggled with this piece but through
+time that this was the beginning of a new career.
+Randall struggled with this piece but through all the trials

-all the trials and errors of this piece as well as his first figurines the learning process, knowledge and
+and errors of this piece as well as his first figurines the learning process, knowledge and skills gained

 One day while at a local library he found the book Goebel